How to Get Into the University of Georgia (UGA): Admissions Data & Strategies

 Let’s begin with an examination of the most recent admissions data.

-There were 28,500 applications for admission into the Bulldog Class of 2024.
-Only 13,700, or 48% of that group were accepted.
-Of the 13,700 who were offered a place at the school, 5,600 elected to attend.
+There were 39,400 applications for admission into the Bulldog Class of 2025.
+Only 15,700, or a touch under 40% of that group were accepted–an all-time low.
 It is important to note that it is far more difficult to gain acceptance into this university if you are not a Georgia resident.
-In-state students make up 88% of the student body and are accepted at a 53% clip.
-Those from out-of-state only gain acceptance at a rate of 40%.
+In-state students made up 81% of the Class of 2025.
+Based on the most recent numbers available (Class of 2024), residents are accepted at a 58% clip; those from out-of-state only gain acceptance at a rate of 40%.

-UGA Admissions – SAT, GPA, and Class Rank
+UGA Admissions – SAT, GPA, and Number of AP/IB Courses

 - 5% of incoming freshmen were either the valedictorian or salutatorian of their high school class.